 NOTE: It is recommended that the unit be reset (see PAR.
-3.3.43) when changing from digital remote to local control to avoid conflicts with digital commands.
+3.3.48) when changing from digital remote to local control to avoid conflicts with digital commands.

-The power supply will automatically go into digital remote mode when digital remote commands are accepted via the GPIB, RS-485, or LAN ports.
-Analog remote control signals via the Programming Control port (see Table 2-4) are available when enabled; analog status signals from the Programming Control port are always available.
+After the desired port (GPIB, RS-485, or LAN) has been selected (see PAR.
+3.3.15), the power supply will automatically go into digital remote mode when digital remote commands are accepted.
+Analog remote control signals via the Programming Control port (see Table 2-4) are available when enabled (see PAR.
+3.3.39 for voltage control, PAR.
+3.3.40 for current control).
+Analog status signals from the Programming Control port are always available.